TimSoens174/TrajectoryPlanning-Imitation-Learning/README.md

 ## Project Goal

-The goal is to train a vehicle to drive safely, efficiently, and smoothly in complex urban scenarios involving:
+The goal is to train a vehicle to drive safely, efficiently, and smoothly in urban scenarios involving:

-Dynamic traffic participants (cars, cyclists, pedestrians)

-Intersections and traffic lights
+- Intersections

-Pedestrian crossings

-Speed limits
+- Speed limits

-Curved roads and lane geometries
+- Curved roads and lane geometries

 ## Frenet Planner – Demonstration